You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [49:43]

 whether it's possible or not.
 We try to not kill.
 We try to avoid being harmful to all beings, even though we do something harmful, mistakenly or sometimes intentionally.
-In that case, we have to make repentance.
-So, taking vow and repentance is important point of bodhisattva practice.
+But in that case, we have to make repentance.
+So taking vow and repentance is important point of bodhisattva practice.
 So we need to take a vow not killing, but still we can't live without killing.
-So, yeah, we need to make repentance.
-I think that is my understanding of precept and Dogen's teaching about precept.
+So we need to make repentance.
+I think that is my understanding of precepts and Dogen's teaching about precepts.
 And here is the same thing.
-You know, the first sentence is a kind of, you know, If we mistakenly or carelessly understand the first sentence of Genjokohan, we become dualistic or our practice becomes dualistic.
+The first sentence is a kind of If we mistakenly or carelessly understand the first sentence of Genjo Koan, we become dualistic, or our practice becomes dualistic.

 [50:59]

-Problems is not in Buddha's teaching, but problems is created by our kind of selfish idea toward Buddha's teaching.
-We want to be... sometimes we want to get something we want.
-Sometimes we feel, you know, everything is okay.
-But Dogen is, I think, Dogen is always trying to show the middle path between these two.
-And that middle path is what he's saying in the third sentence, as Buddha went.
+Problems is not in Buddha's teaching, but problems is created by our kind of a selfish idea toward Buddha's teaching.
+Sometimes we want to get something we want.
+Sometimes we feel everything is okay.
+But Dogen is always trying to show the middle path between these two.
+And that middle path is what he is saying in the third sentence, as Buddha way.
 And after this section, section four, is how we practice with this attitude.
-So he always says, you know, there is delusion and there is realization.
-But later he said, our realization is not graspable.
+So he always says there is delusion and there is realization.
+But later he said our realization is not graspable.

 [53:16]

-If we think we are OK, we are not OK.
+If we think we are okay, we are not okay.
 Anyway, that is my understanding of this section.
-Any questions?
+Any questions, please?
 Just a comment.
-Thank you for bringing the discussion of the precepts in, because it sounded like you explained the precepts.
-So, I think so.
+Thank you for bringing the discussion of precepts in, because it sounded like you explained the precepts.
+Dogen takes on the precepts of Gekko Koan, the precepts themselves.
+I think so.
 I think precepts in Dogen's teaching, those ten precepts, is an expression of koan.
-So, when we receive precepts and try to practice precepts, is trying to genjo koan, to study and practice
+So when we receive precepts and try to practice precepts, we're trying to gain your koan, to study and practice gain your koan.

-Genjo Koan.
 That is my understanding.
 Okay.
 Next section.
+We should take a break.
 Okay.
 Ten minutes.
 Let's make this really ten minutes.
-And also, if you have questions about the Genjo Koan, which you've been saving.
-Get them ready.
+And also, if you have questions about the Genjo Koan, which you've been saving, Get them ready.

 [54:50]